How To Deal With A Spouse Who Blames You For Everything

 6. Set boundaries for your mental health

-It is important you set clear boundaries to tackle the situation to protect your mental well-being.
+It is important you set healthy boundaries in marriage to tackle the situation to protect your mental well-being.
 If your partner is angry with you, then tell them you cannot speak with them at that moment and walk away from them.
 Return only when they seem sorted and at peace.

 7. Seek professional help